clajiness/bridgarr/README.md

 **The indexer bridge that really ties the stack together.**

-Bridgarr is a Jackett-backed Torznab proxy and indexer sync manager for Sonarr, Radarr, Lidarr, and compatible apps.
+Bridgarr is a Jackett-backed Torznab proxy and indexer sync manager for Sonarr, Radarr, Lidarr, Whisparr, and compatible apps.
 Configure Jackett once, import Jackett indexers once, assign them to one or more apps, and let Bridgarr create managed Generic Torznab indexers.

 Bridgarr is not a Prowlarr clone.
 It is intentionally focused on Jackett-backed indexer discovery, assignment, sync, and optional Torznab bridging.

 ## Status

-Bridgarr is public alpha software.
-The current alpha includes the core pieces needed for a useful homelab deployment:
+Bridgarr is public beta software.
+Its core workflows are implemented, covered by automated tests, and suitable for broader homelab use.
+Beta still means upgrades and less-common combinations of Jackett indexers, *arr versions, and deployment layouts may expose compatibility issues, so keep backups and review reconciliation previews before applying changes.

+The current beta includes:

 - Local administrator authentication with privileged CLI provisioning
 - Session timeout, failed-attempt lockout, and password recovery
 - Jackett connection settings and connection testing
 - Jackett indexer discovery and selective import
-- Sonarr, Radarr, Lidarr, and compatible app records
+- Sonarr, Radarr, Lidarr, Whisparr, and compatible app records
+- App-aware API routing, including Lidarr v1 and Sonarr/Radarr/Whisparr v3
 - App connection testing
-- Indexer-to-app assignments
+- Indexer-to-app assignments with independent RSS, automatic-search, and interactive-search controls
-- Centralized assignment matrix with bookmarked operational filters
+- Centralized assignment matrix with bookmarked operational filters and contextual bulk actions
 - Read-only reconciliation previews with redacted field-level changes
 - Guided Jackett import, assignment creation, and optional immediate sync
 - Jackett rename, disabled, and missing-indexer detection
 - Managed Generic Torznab indexer sync
-- Bulk sync jobs with Solid Queue
+- Bulk sync jobs with Solid Queue and a delayed retry for transient failures, including a busy destination SQLite database
 - Direct Jackett-backed app indexers by default
 - Optional bridged Torznab search and download proxying through Bridgarr
-- Proxy activity, sync run history, and dashboard health summaries
+- Proxy activity, sync run history, dashboard health summaries, and live page refreshes where operational state can change in the background

 OIDC, multi-user permissions, and deeper production hardening are still future work.
 Use HTTPS through a trusted reverse proxy before exposing Bridgarr outside